ashfaque-tk/role-aware-squad-optimization/README.md

 Maximize total squad score: max Σ score(player, role) × x(player,role)

 #### Constraints
-- Total squad Size -- currently 10 (excluding GK)
+- Total squad Size --11 players
 - Formation Constraints (DF/MF/FW)
 - A player can be assigned at most **one role**
 - Sub roles like (AM, CM, DM) for a midfield are considered